Shai Aharony | 2 Feb 2015

 However, in the last 6 months, we have started seeing a different cause for these type of spammy links.
 A much more sinister cause.
 Negative SEO.

 In the last month alone, not only has one of our clients been clearly affected, but our own site has also been targeted.
 In both cases, a little investigation has revealed the source of the negative SEO attack.
 Sadly, neither is currently provable in a court of law (but I’m working on it) and until it is, I refuse to be reduced to that level of action and re-action.
 In total, we have seen clear cut cases of 5 negative SEO attacks in the last 6 months.
 Previous to that, we did not see one.
 At this point I would also like to point out that quite a few penalty removal enquiries that we have dealt with were blatantly the direct product of cheap SEO yet the site owner was more than happy to point the finger at negative SEO from one of their competitors.
-It seems that for some, it’s easier to blame negative SEO rather than admit a poor decision when it comes to choosing an online marketing company.
+It seems that for some, it’s easier to blame negative SEO rather than admit a poor decision when it comes to choosing an digital marketing company.

 Searching around the web also shows a worrying increase in websites offering negative SEO type services.
 Some quite camouflaged in their intent while others are shamelessly and blatantly advertising it for what it is.